 If you have a dog who is reactive on walks to people or dogs, this video is a great resource.
 The tips mentioned are also a good thing to practice inside for mental stimulation/exercise, especially if you can't get out for regular outdoor exercise due to the weather.

 This webpage discusses why using dominance and assertion over dog in attempts to "control" them, ultimately lead to an atmosphere of fear and competition.
 It discusses how in order to change undesired behavior we have to remove rewards for undesirable behavior and focus instead on rewarding good behavior.

-*Thank Rabbit Rescue of MN for sharing the following information with us.
+*Thank you Rabbit Rescue of MN for sharing the following information with us.

 Bunny Care Packet

 This document includes all the Bunny Basics and it a great resource to those new to rabbit ownership or fostering.

 This document discusses rabbit housing, what is needed, recommended, and suggested places to purchase items.